Board of Trustees and Advisors

 Sienna Bespolka

-Sienna, 20, is in her final year studying international relations at Durham.
-She is Cameron's sister and being able to honour her brother through working with the Trust …
+Sienna, 22, has just finished studying international relations at Durham.
+She is Cameron's sister and being able to honour her brother by working with the Trust and …

 More »

-Sienna, 20, is in her final year studying international relations at Durham.
-She is Cameron's sister and being able to honour her brother through working with the Trust and seeing the amazing work already done has been an incredibly positive experience for her.
-Seeing responses from children who have been helped through the Trusts work has enabled her to really see how much of a positive impact it has had and motivated her to keep working with the Trust in order to further help children connect with nature.
+Sienna, 22, has just finished studying international relations at Durham.
+She is Cameron's sister and being able to honour her brother by working with the Trust and seeing the amazing work already done has been an incredibly positive experience for her.
+Seeing responses from children who have been helped through the Trusts work has enabled her to really see how much of a positive impact it has had and motivated her to ensure the Trusts aim of connecting children with nature continues to be met.

 Less